qaspen-python/psqlpy-docs/src/introduction/components/transaction.md

 We have an alternative way to handle `begin()` and `commit()` automatically.

 ### Control transaction with async context manager.
-There is previous example but it is rewritten with use of async context manager.
+There is the previous example but it is rewritten with use of async context manager.
 ```python
 from psqlpy import PSQLPool